Terms of Participation

 If either of us wants to make something of it and wants to “sue” (a dirty word) then we have to follow these rules of engagement. (sort of according to the Geneva Convention):

-This Agreement is governed by the laws of the State of South Carolina, without regard to principles of conflict of laws.
+This Agreement is governed by the laws of the State of Alabama, without regard to principles of conflict of laws.

 Any other disputes will be resolved as follows: